China raises tariffs on US pork, fruit in trade dispute

 Beijing has yet to say how it might respond.

-Trump administration officials have identified as potential targets 1,300 product lines worth about $48 billion.
+Trump administration officials have identified as potential targets 1300 product lines worth about US$48 billion.
 That list will be open to a 30-day comment period for businesses.

 The volleys of threats are "a process of game-playing to test each other's bottom lines," said Tu Xinquan, a trade expert at the University of International Business and Economics in Beijing.